-A 2017 nationwide survey investigating Americans' experiences with medical errors revealed the following: 196
+A 2017 nationwide survey investigating Americans' experiences with medical errors revealed the following: 174

-• "Combined, 41 percent of adults in the United States have either experienced a medical error in their own care or were personally involved in a situation where a medical error was made in the care of someone close to them."

-- "One in 5 Americans say they have personally experienced a medical error while receiving health care...including 4 percent who experienced the error within the past year, 6 percent who experienced it within the past five years, and 11 percent who experienced it more than five years ago." - "Beyond personally experienced errors, 31 percent of Americans report that someone else whose care they were closely involved with experienced a medical error.
-This includes 6 percent who were involved with an error that occurred within the past year, 10 percent who were involved with an error that occurred within the past five years, and 15 percent who were involved with an error that occurred more than five years ago." - Sixty-seven percent who reported experiencing an error were not informed of the mistake by a health care provider or someone else at the facility where the error happened. - "Twenty-seven percent of those with medical error experience say the error had a short-term effect on their physical health that lasted less than a month, 27 percent say the error had a long-term effect that lasted more than a month, and 30 percent say the error had a permanent effect on their physical health.
+- "Combined, 41 percent of adults in the United States have either experienced a medical error in their own care or were personally involved in a situation where a medical error was made in the care of someone close to them." - Sixty-seven percent who reported experiencing an error were not informed of the mistake by a health care provider or someone else at the facility where the error happened. - "Twenty-seven percent of those with medical error experience say the error had a short-term effect on their physical health that lasted less than a month, 27 percent say the error had a long-term effect that lasted more than a month, and 30 percent say the error had a permanent effect on their physical health.
 Just 15 percent say the medical error had no effect on their physical health."